pyapp-kit/magicgui/docs/basics/configuration.md

 ### `layout`

 The `layout` option determines which layout class from the backend will be used.
-Currently, only Qt backends are supported and valid layout options include:
+Currently, only `horizontal`, `vertical` are supported.
-`horizontal`, `vertical`, `form`, or `grid`.

-Layouts are a work in progress...
+Grid Layouts are a work in progress...

 ## argument-specific options